Program and Funding Questions

 Certainly!
 We recognize that sociological scholarship often benefits from interdisciplinary substantive and methodological training.
 While a good amount of your coursework will be taken within the Sociology Department, we encourage students (in consultation with their advisors) to take courses outside of the discipline when the class appropriately relates to the student’s research interests.
 Some students elect to earn Graduate Certificates in addition to their Sociology PhD.
 To do so, students to complete additional requirements specific to their selected Certificate program, on top of those required of their graduate studies in Sociology.
 Students may only earn one Graduate Certificate, per the Office of Graduate Studies' policies.
 Examples of Graduate Certificate programs in which you may be interested include:

 - American Culture Studies

 Furthermore, our students have opportunities to affiliate with interdisciplinary Centers on campus, such as the Center for the Study of Race, Ethnicity & Equity.

 When can I apply?
 Can you accept late applications?

 We will begin accepting applications on September 1st.
 Detailed information about this process and application links are available on the Office of Graduate Studies in Arts & Sciences Admissions page.
-The deadline to submit an application is January 1st.
 We do not accept late applications.

 Do you accept applications for Spring admissions?